SWEG-2016EC-Batch/Quantum-leap/ETS1495_Yonas_Demise/Patterns_User_Input.md

                 4.1.4. outside of the j-loop but inside i-loop print new line\
       4.2.
 If the user presses 2, create square pattern with upper case alphabets as,\
                 4.2.1. using for loop initialize i to zero and the condition will be i<row\
-                4.2.2. using another for loop initialize j to zero and its condition will be j<colum \
+                4.2.2. using another for loop initialize j to zero and its condition will be j<column \
                 4.2.3. inside the j-loop print alpha\
                 4.2.4. increment alpha as alpha++\
                 4.2.5. if alpha >'Z', stop the program\